Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 Also it's unsafe to construct it, sine a programmer should guarantee that the memory block provided live long enough.
 Internally this container contains just a pointer to memory block and number of elements.
 It allows construction of an array of N elements over this block - using default constructor, filler value or an iterator.
+Also it calls destructors (if necessary), because Compiler can't do this properly.

 Lastly I added a macro `scoped_array`, which combines `alloca` operator call and `array_over_external_memory` container instance creation (and wraps unsafe calls).